mangal-interactions/contribute/templates/README.md

 almost complete data submission to mangal.io (the remaining steps are to add metadata when opening the *Data Submission* [issue]).

+⚠️ **We use `;` as a delimiter for the CSV files**.
+This is because the `,` character is expected to occur more commonly both in descriptions and in geographic coordinates.

 The data in mangal are represented by a hierarchy of types, and some choices deserve a clarification.
 This section will provide a detailed explanation of what makes a mangal object, and then give a link to the template.
 All the